oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-tfs-git-over-team-foundation-source-control/rule.md

 Apart from being the easiest way to back-up your code, and having the ability to go back to a previous state, source control provides a huge number of benefits, especially when integrated with Continuous Integration servers, and Continuous Deployment solutions.

-But which source control solution should I choose?
+But which source control solution should I choose?​​

 [[badExample]]
 | ![ Bad Example - Unless you have time-travelled back to 1999, you should not be using Visual Source Safe](git-1.jpg)